Consider or Choose? The Role and Power of Consideration Sets: Introduction

-In this paper, we are taking a more general and flexible perspective on the formation of consideration sets.
-Rather than focusing on specific rules or heuristics that consumers use to construct their consideration sets, our approach is to model the possibility that a consideration set sampled by a customer can be any subset of products.
-To this end, our paper is related to the work by \cite{jagabathula2022demand} where the authors model customer choice through the consider-then-choose (CTC) model which is parameterized by the joint distribution over the consideration sets and the rankings.
-Our model is different from the CTC model in the second step where a customer chooses a product among the considered ones.
-In this paper, we assume that customers are boundedly rational, and thus their physical and cognitive limitations do not allow them to rank the preselected (i.e., considered) products.
-At a high level, our model implies that once customers have filtered down to a set of alternatives that meet their criteria, they are unable to differentiate further among these products, leading them to make a final decision during the second step in a random way.
+Over the past few decades, numerous theories and models have been developed to explain how consumers form their consideration sets.
+From a decision theory perspective, consumers are expected to continue searching for new products as long as the utility (or satisfaction) gained from finding a better option exceeds the cost of the search \citep{ratchford1982cost,roberts1991development}.
+Additionally, cognitive limitations may lead consumers to rely on simple heuristic rules to construct their consideration sets.
+These rules include elimination by aspects \citep{tversky1972elimination}, conjunctive and disjunctive rules \citep{pras1975comparison,brisoux1981evoked,laroche2003decision,gilbride2004choice,jedidi2005probabilistic}, and compensatory rules \citep{keeney1993decisions,hogarth2005simple}.
+In this paper, we take a more general and flexible perspective on the formation of consideration sets.
+Rather than focusing on specific rules or heuristics that consumers use to construct their consideration sets, we model the possibility that a consideration set sampled by a customer could be any subset of products.
+To this end, our paper is related to the work of \cite{jagabathula2022demand}, where the authors model customer choice using the consider-then-choose (CTC) model, which is parameterized by the joint distribution over consideration sets and rankings.
+Different from the CTC model, which uses a mixture of rankings as its second-stage choice mechanism, our model employs the simplest possible choice mechanism.
+Consequently, it can be viewed as a special case of the model proposed by \cite{jagabathula2022demand}.
+Furthermore, our model is also a special case of the ranking-based model \citep{block1959random,farias2013nonparametric} and the mixed MNL model \citep{train2009discrete} as discussed in Section~\ref{subsec:connection_to_other_models}.